Shift Magazine logo

 Shift Magazine by Marin Pavelić · · Article

-Designing for Agents
+Designing for agents

 “If you’re building software now, you’re not just designing for humans.
 You’re designing for agents, too.”